Motebit

 Pluggable LLM providers — the intelligence is a commodity, the identity is the asset.

-Intelligence is a commodity.
+Intelligence fills the interior — the active substance within the body's accumulated state.
+The model is pluggable; the interior is not.
 Motebit treats language models as interchangeable providers — you can switch between Anthropic, Ollama, OpenAI, or any future provider without losing your agent's identity, memory, or governance.

 Pluggable providers